 To earn a master’s degree, you must successfully complete a bachelor’s degree.
 Most master’s degree programs require you to earn up to 36 credits and take 1 to 2 years to complete, depending on your program and course load.

 Today, you can take advantage of part-time online programs – which can accelerate or extend the time it takes to finish, allowing you to progress through your degree at your own pace.

 More specialized than a bachelor’s degree, a master’s degree allows you to focus on one area of study.

 - Master of Fine Arts (MFA)

-If you decide to go for your MBA, you will gain a broad business management background and have the opportunity to specialize in topics such as accounting, business operations, human resources and marketing.
+If you decide to go for your MBA, you will gain a broad business management background and have the opportunity to specialize in topics.
+You may choose from 15+ concentrations, including:

 An MEd helps you gain mastery in curriculum and instruction and builds upon your knowledge in areas like special education, reading and online teaching.

 If you are a licensed nurse working in a health care setting, an MSN can help you improve patient outcomes by teaching you how to manage and improve healthcare systems, policies, processes and services.
 Finally, a Master of Fine Arts is a terminal degree that allows you to teach studio art, music or creative writing at the university level.